tshililopercy/Cpp_Github-Open-source_Inheritance_Analyzer/README.md

 # Cpp_Github-Open-source_Inheritance_Analyzer

-Software tool that analyzes inheritance of GitHub Open source c++ projects, written using clang with python3.11
+Software tool that analyzes inheritance of GitHub Open source c++ projects, written using clang with python3.11.
+It uses these metrics to analyse (Method Novelty, Abstract classes, Overriden Methods, Public interfaces, Hierachy Depth, Width)

 It Runs on windows and Linux (Ubuntu 22.04)